Gregory and the Hawk

-Meredith Marie Godreau is an American singer-songwriter performing under the pseudonym Gregory and the Hawk, active since 2001.
+Meredith Godreau is an American singer-songwriter performing under the pseudonym Gregory and the Hawk, active since 2001.

 Early life

-Originally from Medfield, Massachusetts, Godreau moved to Potsdam, New York, when she was twelve.
+Originally from the Boston area, Godreau moved to upstate New York while still in school.

 Career

 Godreau took on the pseudonym Gregory and the Hawk in 2003, citing her influences as Nick Drake, Liz Phair and PJ Harvey.
 The name was derived from her brother, Gregory, and his imaginary childhood hawk.

 Demo EP

 She released her demo EP, including early versions of "Boats and Birds" and "Isabelle".
 When asked about going by her real name, Godreau responded, "There is no reason for it.
 But, I'd walk by places and it'd say 'Playing Tonight – Joe Jones' and I think that was super-boring and I'd never want to go to that show."

 Godreau began playing solo shows in small venues around New England until 2005 when she met Mike McGuire in New York.
 They played live shows together for several months before the bass guitarist Jeff Ratner and drummer Adam Christgau (both of the New York band Paper And Sand) joined the band.
 The four of them recorded the Boats and Birds EP.